NodleCode/docs.nodle.com/docs/nodle-sdk/nodle-sdk-unity.md

 You can follow the steps to create a new project or skip below to just importing the plugin depending on your platform.

 ### Creating a new project - Android
-Please start by creating a new project Android it is not required to use that template you can create a blank or 3D or other.
+Please start by creating a new project Android in **Unity Hub** it is not required to use that template you can create a blank or 3D or other.

 ![NodleSDK Unity1](/img/docs/nodle-sdk/unity-android-step1.png)